polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Replacing failed hardware

-7. Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure public cloud and Azure Stack.
+7. Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure public cloud and Azure Stack Hub.

-    Azure Resource Manager templates can be used to deploy supported services to both Azure public cloud and Azure Stack.
+    Azure Resource Manager templates can be used to deploy supported services to both Azure public cloud and Azure Stack Hub.

     A hybrid continuous integration/continuous delivery(CI/CD) pipeline enables you to build, test, and deploy your app to multiple clouds.
 A hybrid CI/CD pipeline can help you: